Get ready for St. Patrick’s Day with these Gluten-Free St. Patrick’s Day Sugar Cookies!

 - 1 Cup Butter Softened

 - 2 Cups Sugar

 - 1/4 Cup Brown Sugar Packed

 - 2 Tsp Vanilla

 - 4 Cups All Purpose Flour or Gluten Free All Purpose Flour

 - Green & Vanilla Whipped Frosting

-Bake for 10-12 minutes then remove from oven and let cook before moving to a wire rack to complete cooling.
+- Bake for 10-12 minutes then remove from oven and let cool before moving to a wire rack to complete cooling.

 - Once cookies are completely cooled.
 Put the frosting in a cake decorating bag with the 1M Wilton tip.
 Top the cookies with the whipped frosting then add the candies and sprinkles.

 - Keep them in the fridge until ready to serve to avoid the whipped cream from melting.